- What are my Options if I am a Settlement Class Member?

 - What do I give up by making a Settlement claim?

-If the Settlement becomes final, you will be releasing JUUL Labs and the persons and entities on whose behalf it settled from all the claims identified in the Settlement Agreement.
-This means that you will not be able to start another lawsuit, continue another lawsuit, or be part of any other lawsuit against JUUL Labs, and the persons and entities on whose behalf it settled, based on the same legal claims and seeking economic damages for JUUL Product purchases during the class period, except as to claims asserted in In re Juul Labs, Inc. Antitrust Litigation, Case No. 3:20-cv-02345-WHO that arise from alleged anticompetitive conduct.
+Now that the Juul and Altria Settlements are final, you released all the claims identified in the Settlement Agreement.
+This means that you will not be able to start another lawsuit, continue another lawsuit, or be part of any other lawsuit against Juul or Altria seeking economic damages for JUUL product purchases during the class period, except as to claims asserted in In re Juul Labs, Inc. Antitrust Litigation, Case No. 3:20-cv-02345-WHO.

-The Settlement Agreement is available here.
-The Settlement Agreement describes the released claims.
+The Juul and Altria Settlement Agreement are available here.
+They describe the released claims.

 - What are the consequences of doing nothing?

-If you do nothing and remain in the Settlement Class, you will be bound by the Settlement and won’t get any money from the Settlement.
-You will not be able to start another lawsuit, continue another lawsuit, or be part of any other lawsuit against JUUL Labs, and the persons and entities on whose behalf it settled, based on the same legal claims and seeking economic damages for JUUL Product purchases during the class period, except as to claims asserted in In re Juul Labs, Inc. Antitrust Litigation, Case No. 3:20-cv-02345-WHO that arise from alleged anticompetitive conduct.
-You may be unable to recover against Altria for economic harm resulting from JUUL purchases, including economic harms that arise from alleged anticompetitive conduct.
+If you did nothing and remain in the Settlement Class, then you will be bound by the Settlements.
+If you did not submit a claim before and do not submit one now, you won’t get any money from the Juul and Altria Settlements.
+You will not be able to start another lawsuit, continue another lawsuit, or be part of any other lawsuit against Juul or Altria seeking economic damages for JUUL product purchases during the class period, except as to claims asserted in In re Juul Labs, Inc. Antitrust Litigation, Case No. 3:20-cv-02345-WHO.

 - What if I don’t want to be a part of the Settlement Class?